Pricecoin/prcx-rpc-explorer/README.md

 If you get value from this project, please consider supporting my work with a donation.
 All donations are truly appreciated.

-Donate via BTC Pay Server:
+Donate via PRCX Pay Server:

 * [https://donate.bitcoinexplorer.org](https://donate.bitcoinexplorer.org)